-Split
+[] Split

-Splits an editor window horizontally or vertically into two or four panes, which means that you can see more parts of a file simultaneously.
+Splits an editor window horizontally into two panes, which means that you can see two parts of a file simultaneously.

 Move Tab to New Vertical Editor Window

 Opens a new empty window next to the current editor window and moves the active document to the new window.